Live your passion. Follow your bliss. Do what you love.

 You’ve probably heard advice like this when it comes to finding and achieving your dream career.
 But what if you’re not sure what your passion is?
 Or what if you have many passions?
 If either scenario is the case for you, then this advice remains vague and largely unhelpful.

-I’ve worked with thousands of creative people on their dream careers since 2008, and what I kept finding was this:
+I’ve worked with thousands of creative people on their dream career development since 2008, and what I kept finding was this:

 It’s not about doing what you love or loving what you do.
 It’s about getting clarity on your lifestyle goals, and then figuring out what you need to do to bring them to life.